 A king cobra is an animal with a smooth body that is covered in yellow, brown, green, and black scales.
 It has a chevron pattern of color running down the back of its neck.
 Some king cobras are leucistic.
 A leucistic king cobra is missing some most of its coloration and looks white.
 It’s not an albino because it has blue eyes as opposed to pink ones.
 A leucistic king cobra has all the qualities of a king cobra with the exception of its black, green, brown, and yellow scales.

 This snake can measure 12 to 18 feet long.
 As an example, an 18-foot-long king cobra is equal in length to 2/3 of a London bus!
 Compare this to the forest cobra that grows to be just 10 feet long.
 No wonder the king cobra is known as the longest venomous snake in the world.

 The king cobra weighs between 11 and 20 lbs.
 A 20 lb king cobra is equal in weight to two gallons of paint.
 The heaviest king cobra lived in the New York Zoological Park and weighed just under 28 lbs.
 Male king cobras grow to be a little bigger than females.
 Read here to learn about the largest cobras in the world.

-Though this snake has a reputation for being aggressive, it actually has a shy nature.
+Though this snake is known for being aggressive, it has a shy nature.
 It would rather steer clear of people and other animals, if possible.
 It’s considered a solitary reptile.
-However, when they are seen together during breeding season the group is called a quiver.
+However, the group is called a quiver when they are seen together during the breeding season.

 This reptile’s dark brown, green, and black scales allow it to blend in with its environment.
 However, when it feels threatened by an animal or human, it will expand its hood and raise the top half of its body off the ground.
 This is so it can move freely and meet the eye of whatever is threatening it.
 Also, this snake shows its fangs and hisses at the threat.
 Some people say that a king cobra’s hiss sounds a lot like a dog’s growl.